-- Have a conversation with your healthcare provider or care team to discuss your indi your condition, your treatment, and the level of transmission in your community. - Do not stop taking your medicines or alter your treatment plan without talking to yo - Make sure that you have at least a 30-day supply of your medicines. - Do not delay life-saving treatment or emergency care. - Call your healthcare provider or care team if you have concerns about your conditio may have been exposed to COVID-19, or any other questions. - If you don't have a healthcare provider, contact your nearest community health cerdepartment. - For more information on preventing infections for people with cancer.
+- Have a conversation with your healthcare provider or care team to discuss your in on your condition, your treatment, and the level of transmission in your community - Do not stop taking your medicines or alter your treatment plan without talking to y - Make sure that you have at least a 30-day supply of your medicines. - Do not delay life-saving treatment or emergency care. - Call your healthcare provider or care team if you have concerns about your condit you may have been exposed to COVID-19, or any other questions. - If you don't have a healthcare provider, contact your nearest community health of department. - For more information on preventing infections for people with cancer.